MarkGhebrial/ghebrial.net/content/projects/raytracer/index.md

 meshes:
 ![](images/38.png)

-We also implemented UV texture mapping:
+We also implemented UV texture mapping.
+By this point in the project, I had learned the importance of working out all the math on paper *before* ever touching the code.
+That made the process of implementing meshes and UV mapping very straightforward.
+(I nearly got my implementation right on the first try!):
 ![](images/48.png)